Do planes fly horizontally?

 The angles of elevation of an aeroplane flying vertically above the ground, as observed from the two consecutive stones, 1 km apart, are 45° and 60°.
 What is the distance of aeroplane from the ground? – Quora

-READ ALSO: What is the difference between IVR and IVA?
+READ ALSO: Which is the coprocessor?

 How do aircraft take off and land vertically?